Mark-a-obrien/Mark-a-obrien/README.md

 - 🌱 I’m currently learning through The Odin Project.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me Mark.a.obrien00@gmail.com
-- I'm looking for any open-source projects that a begin could contribute to.
+- I'm looking for any open-source projects that a beginner could contribute to.
 - I have basic expeience with Python and Java.

 <!---